Ops226/kx-packet-inspector/docs/system-architecture.md

 3.  **Incoming (SMSG) - Dynamic Handler Dispatch:** After parsing, `Msg::DispatchStream` retrieves a dynamically resolved function pointer (e.g., from `[[MsgConn+0x48]+0x18]`) and calls it, passing the parsed data tuple.
 There is **no single, master switch statement**; the handler can vary based on connection context or message content.
 4.  **Outgoing (CMSG) - Game Logic Initiates:** A high-level game logic function (e.g., character movement, skill usage) initiates the process by preparing data for a packet.
 5.  **Outgoing (CMSG) - Packet Building:** The game logic calls `MsgConn::BuildPacketFromSchema`, providing the packet's schema and the data to be serialized.
 This function internally uses `Msg::MsgPack` (the CMSG counterpart to the SMSG parser) to write the data into a packet buffer.
-6.  **Outgoing (CMSG) - Queueing for Send:** The completed packet buffer is then passed to a queueing function (e.g., `MsgConn::QueuePacket`), which places it in a thread-safe queue to be sent by the network thread.
+6.  **Outgoing (CMSG) - Queueing for Send:** The completed packet is then passed to a queueing function (e.g., `MsgConn::QueuePacket`), which places it in a thread-safe queue to be sent by the network thread.

 ## Key Components